jvelezpo/scrabble/README.md

-SEBASTIAN VELEZ
+Scrabble
 ================

-he purpose of this exercise is to build a JAVA Restful webservice which aims to help people playing scrabble (https://en.wikipedia.org/wiki/Scrabble) by finding existing words.
+the purpose of this exercise is to build a JAVA Restful webservice which aims to help people playing scrabble (https://en.wikipedia.org/wiki/Scrabble) by finding existing words.

 The web service must take a list of letters as query parameters and return an existing word to the end user.